James Hetfield: Personal life

-Hetfield married Francesca Tomasi on August 17, 1997, and together they have three children.
-He currently resides in Vail, Colorado, citing a "multitude of reasons" for moving there, including it being his ex-wife's childhood hometown, the natural beauty, and the quiet environment.
-During an interview on NPR's Fresh Air, Hetfield stated that his ex-wife had helped him to mature and learn to deal with his anger issues more constructively, explaining that after they met, his destructive tendencies embarrassed both of them.
-Hetfield filed for divorce in 2022 citing irreconcilable differences.
-He is currently in a relationship with Adriana Gillet.
+Hetfield married Francesca Tomasi on August 17, 1997.
+Together they have three children, one of which, Castor, is also a musician, playing for the Savannah, Georgia-based band Bastardane as their drummer.
+As of 2016, Hetfield resided in Vail, Colorado, citing a "multitude of reasons" for moving there, including it being Tomasi's childhood hometown, the natural beauty, and the quiet environment.
+During an interview on NPR's Fresh Air, Hetfield stated that Tomasi helped him to mature and learn to deal with his anger issues more constructively, explaining that after they met, his destructive tendencies embarrassed both of them.
+Hetfield filed for divorce in 2022, citing irreconcilable differences.
+He is currently engaged to Adriana Gillett.

-Hetfield's son Castor is also a musician, playing for the Savannah, Georgia-based band Bastardane as their drummer.